Skip to content

 Sources profile:This story draws on neutral-leaning sources

-The Electoral Commission Q3 2025 donation report, published in late 2025, records Reform UK accepting just over £10.5 million between July and September.
-Of that total, £9 million came from a single donation by Christopher Harborne, a British cryptocurrency investor and aviation entrepreneur resident in Thailand.
-The Electoral Commission notes it is the largest single donation to a UK political party from a living individual since the regulator's records began.
+The Electoral Commission's Q3 2025 donation report published in late 2025 recorded Reform UK accepting just over £10.5 million between July and September 2025, including a £9 million donation from Christopher Harborne — the largest single donation to a UK party from a living individual since Electoral Commission records began.

 Scottish Parliament nominations closed on 1 April 2026 with 39 MSPs retiring, the highest number for any Holyrood election since the parliament was founded in 1999.